torvalds/linux/Documentation/input/joydev/joystick-api.rst

 -------------

-For usage on JSIOC[SG]CORR I suggest you to look into jscal.c  They are not needed in a normal program, only in joystick calibration software such as jscal or kcmjoy.
+For usage on JSIOC[SG]CORR I suggest you to look into jscal.c  They are yest needed in a yesrmal program, only in joystick calibration software such as jscal or kcmjoy.
 These IOCTLs and data types aren't considered to be in the stable part of the API, and therefore may change without warning in following releases of the driver.